¨Sightseeing is the art of disappointment.¨

 Robert Louis Stevenson

-What is Church Overload Syndrome?
+What is Travel Church Overload Syndrome?

 I have met many Fifty-Plus Nomads who have travel burnout.
-Almost every one of these Nomads reports that one cause of travel burnout is church overload syndrome.
+Almost every one of these Nomads reports that one cause of burnout is travel church overload syndrome.

 After seeing the great churches, museums, and sights of an antique-rich country like Italy for several days, they all begin to look alike.

 One Australian tourist told me that he felt like he was on a perpetual strip-tease tour of the continent after spending a month on a whirlwind European tour.
 He kept seeing enough of the continent to get excited but not enough to feel satisfied.